ResearchComputing/Documentation/docs/access/amc-access.md

 ## *Step 3: Upload your ssh key to [registry.cilogon.org](https://registry.cilogon.org/registry/)*

-After logging into [registry.cilogon.org](https://registry.cilogon.org/registry/) with your ACCESS credentials, click on the dropdown menu in the upper right hand corner by your name.
+After logging into [registry.cilogon.org](https://registry.cilogon.org/registry/) with your ACCESS credentials, click on the dropdown menu in the upper right-hand corner by your name.
 Select 'MY PROFILE (RMACC)'.

 Select 'Authenticators' from the menu on the right.